MR

 Equitable whole-life plans protect your family’s future and build cash value you can access during your lifetime.
 These policies suit those with lifelong dependents, estate planning goals, and those who want to leave a legacy.

-Equitable Life insurance has two participating products for whole life insurance.
+Equitable Life Insurance has two participating products for whole life insurance.

 Equimax Estate Builder

+The Equimax Estate Builder focuses on long-term, guaranteed cash values that you can pass on to your beneficiaries.
 It is perfect for those looking for higher long-term values.
 The policy lets you earn dividends that can be paid directly to you, used to buy additional coverage, or used to reduce your annual premiums.

 Equitable Wealth Accumulator

+This whole life plan focuses on building cash value at an accelerated rate during the early years of coverage.
 The policy is also a participating whole life policy and lets you earn dividends.

-Equitable Life Universal Life Insurance
+Universal Life Insurance from Equitable Life

 Equitable Life Insurance offers two universal life insurance products to Canadians who wish to invest their cash value.
 These policies allow you to invest your policy’s cash value as you deem fit.